LarsChrWiik/Notes/books/the_lean_startup/README.md

 * **Value hypothesis**: How is the product valuable to the customer?
     * When a customer donate their time to something, it is a strong indication that they find it valuable.
 * **Growth hypothesis**: How will the product grow / aquire new customers?
     * Measure how well the product spreads between employees or departments for the customers.
-When an employee spread the word to another employee, then it is a strong idication that the product has good growth potential and value.
+When an employee spread the word to another employee, then it is a strong indication that the product has good growth potential and value.

 **Concierge MVP**: Find early adopters.
 Make their experience as good as possible.
 And focus on what the customers actually do, not what they say.